amStevee/my_city_journal/readme.md

 TRAVEL JOURNAL
-this journal helps one to save and share his/her travel experence with the world while letting them have a peack at other people travel journal if public. it also allow you comment on peoples article
+this journal helps one to save and share his/her travel experence with the world while letting them have a peack at other people travel journal /if public. it also allow you comment on peoples article

 <!-- DATABASE -->

 Create an Author model that store detailes about each user such as:
 {index[id], firstname, lastname, middlename?, index[username], email, password, following[] created@, updated@}
-Each user should have an article[] attached to them every atticle should be an object with:
+Each user should have an article[] attached to them every atticle should include:
 {id, title, location, description, rating, isPublic, Comments[ {id, comment, articleId[relating to it's article]}
 ], image, userId[relating to it's Author]}